Hypotension: How to Healthily Raise Low Blood Pressure

 - Salted water: drinking a glass of salted water (one teaspoon) can raise blood pressure almost instantly.

-- Bitter chocolate: this type of chocolate is recommendable for blood pressure because of its caffeine and theobromine content.
+- Bitter chocolate: this type of chocolate is recommended for hypotension because of its caffeine and theobromine content.
 Both natural substances slightly raise blood pressure.

 - Tea or coffee: Moderated consumption of these drinks slightly raise blood pressure, especially coffee.

 - Cold cuts and cured sausages: in cases of serious hypotension, these foods usually do the trick.
 You shouldn’t eat them in large amounts because of their high cholesterol and saturated fat content.